articulators/articulators/README.md

 ## Welcome To My Profile!
 ![](https://th.bing.com/th/id/R.83b8daa4bf2956e49cee60029e5972da?rik=nDFYCRQUuUFD0w&riu=http%3a%2f%2fbestanimations.com%2fMoney%2fmoney-animated-gif-4.gif&ehk=QEm1QfhktM91zX3x7aQjftjiB4612DDtNSgUsc9IIto%3d&risl=&pid=ImgRaw&r=0)
 > #
-> I'm Lane from Missouri I am 15, and I do content on Design and Development.
+> I'm Lane from Missouri, I am 15, and I do content on Design and Development.
 I really enjoy learning languages and frameworks like React and React Native, as well as work in WordPress.
 I also also enjoy Discord API, and Discord Tools.
 I love ImGui!
 ImGUI is an amazing C++ GUI library mainly used in game developement.
 The project is open-source software, licensed under MIT license.
 ImGui focuses on simplicity and productivity using what is called Immediate Mode GUI paradigm.
 > ##
 >
 ### Information & Contacts